GCC AI Jumpstart

 - Willingness to dedicate 1–2 hours/week of IT staff time for check-ins and feedback during the build phase

-Washington state agencies are required under WaTech DATA-04 (effective December 11, 2025) to inventory AI systems, run risk assessments, and align to the NIST AI Risk Management Framework.
-Every GCC AI Jumpstart engagement includes governance documentation structured to satisfy those requirements: data source documentation, audit logging configuration, monitoring controls, and an architecture record your information security officer can review.
-For federal agencies, the same governance framework supports your ATO boundary documentation.
+Federal agencies are increasingly expected to inventory AI systems, run risk assessments, and align to the NIST AI Risk Management Framework.
+Every GCC AI Jumpstart engagement includes governance documentation structured to satisfy those expectations: data source documentation, audit logging configuration, monitoring controls, and an architecture record your information security officer can review.
+The same governance framework supports your ATO boundary documentation.
 This is not a separate deliverable; it is part of the standard Jumpstart scope.

 Fixed-Price Engagement